-- The flame detector must consist only of the approved hardware and software modules. - The 24V power supply must fulfill the requirements for PELV/SELV of EN 60950. - The automatic BIT (Built-In-Test) must be activated. - The setup parameters must be verified (as described in Using the 0-20mA Interface for Alerting on page 81, point □; and in Using the Alarm Relay Contact for Alerting on page 82, point □).
+- The flame detector must consist only of the approved hardware and software modules. - The 24V power supply must fulfill the requirements for PELV/SELV of EN 60950. - The automatic BIT (Built-In-Test) must be activated. - The setup parameters must be verified (as described in Using the 0-20mA Interface for Alerting on page 82, point □; Using the Alarm Relay Contact for Alerting on page 83, point □; and Using the Analog Output for Alerting on page 83, point □).
 The function of the 40/40 Flame Detector (flame detection, function of the 0-20mA interface, and relay functions) must be checked completely.